difference between footnotes and endnotes

 In addition, footnotes can also include informative comments that add a layer of depth to the subject matter.
 Authors can use this space to add personal opinions, share other research information, or expand on the primary argument of the text.

-See also difference between liquid and solid
+See also difference between artery vein and capillary

 Endnotes